 “I am and will continue to remain committed to investing in the prosperity of my family and community in Guatemala through La Coop,” said Cano.
 “Ensuring the members of the cooperative I formed earn what they deserve for their coffee will always be my goal.
 I’m also focused on helping empower those within the coffee value chain to diversify their revenue streams.
 My brothers, still living in my hometown in Guatemala, are now investing in the milling equipment needed to process green coffee before it is exported.
 By doing this, they will be able to create new sources of income and new jobs, right at the source.”

-La Coop sources directly from straight from ASOCUC with a focus on microlots while sharing the story of each new harvest and the farmer behind it.
+La Coop sources directly from ASOCUC with a focus on microlots while sharing the story of each new harvest and the farmer behind it.
 This includes coffee grown by Juan Gonzalo Salazar, Cano’s father, whose microlot coffee is currently available in the shop or online.
 Cano said he hopes to eventually expand to sourcing from other smallholder farm cooperatives around the world.

 “One of my customers several years ago said that she could feel the heart and home I brought through my coffee,” sad Cano.
 “That is absolutely what I strive for.
 For me, coffee is personal.
 The names on the bags are not just the farmers who harvested the coffee.
 They are my family, my neighbors, and I’m focused on ensuring what I do here with La Coop can make a sustainable impact on the value chain there over the long-term.”